zold-io/wts.zold.io/README.md

     attribute set to `false`.
 The only valid attribute there will be `effective_rate`.

+  * `GET /create`: creates a new wallet, assigns a new wallet ID to the user, leaving the keygap and private RSA key the same.

 Make sure you always use the `noredirect=1` query parameter.
 Without it you may get unpredictable response codes, like 302/303, and HTML in response body.